What are the best investments in India in 2022?

 You can take different types of trades like intra-day trade (buy and sell on the same day), swing trade (buy and sell over a week or a month) and invest for the long term.

 You can diversify your portfolio by purchasing stocks of companies from different industries – thus, taking into account the growth in various sectors of the economy.

 Because of the unpredictability of the world markets and the possibility of sectoral turbulence, equity is the riskiest asset class (not considering cryptocurrency here) out there to invest in.

 There always remains a chance of potential capital wipe-out when the markets crash during challenging economic scenarios.

 Equity mutual funds are packages that invest in inequities.
 For example, instead of purchasing individual stock from a particular industry, you can purchase a mutual fund that encapsulates the growth of that industry, these are less risky because of their diversified nature.

-As the name suggests, debt mutual funds invest most in debt securities – these funds appeal investors with low-risk appetite with the request for steady returns.
+As the name suggests, debt mutual funds invest most in debt securities – these funds appeal to investors with a low-risk appetite with the request for steady returns.

 Low risk does not mean any risk.
 Debt mutual funds bring along credit risks and interest rate risks that you need to study well before investing in debt mutual funds.

 A bank FD is safer than almost all investment options out in the market.
-With a high degree of safety come meagre returns.
+With a high degree of safety come meager returns.

 FDs are a way to keep your money (the returns are often so low that they do not even match inflation figures), not an instrument to grow your money.